Acute Respiratory Distress Syndrome (ARDS)

 - Pancreatitis (severe inflammation in the pancreas), and massive blood transfusion.

 - Major trauma and burns: Accidents and falls may directly damage the lungs or other organs in the body that trigger severe inflammation injury in the lungs.

 - Inhalational injury: Breathing and exposure to high concentrations of chemical fumes or smoke.

 - Drug overdose: An overdose on drugs like cocaine and opioids.

 What are the symptoms of acute respiratory distress syndrome (ARDS)?

-If the ARDS is caused by an infection, such as sepsis, the symptoms of infection will also be present (fever, low blood pressure).
+If ARDS is caused by severe infection (sepsis), symptoms of sepsis may also be present (fever, low blood pressure).

 How quickly can acute respiratory distress syndrome (ARDS) develop?

-ARDS tends to develop within 48 hours of the event that caused it.
-It can worsen rapidly.
+ARDS tends to develop within a few hours to a few days of the event that caused it.
+ARDS can worsen rapidly.